abhilashjp/lookupapp/docs/how-to-verify/gstin-india.md

 </table>

-A successful verifiction of the GSTIN on the GST lookup tool will return the following details
+A successful verification of the GSTIN on the GST lookup tool will return the following details

 * Name of the business
 * Trade Name